Greenseers, treasure revealers, and other interpreters of omensGreenseers, treasure revealers, and other interpreters of omens

 We seek prophecy because the future is inherently uncertain and risky, and knowledge of it would give us power.
 Whether we want to know the ending of Game of Thrones or the outcome of our own lives, we are not content to simply wait and see.
 Tibetan Buddhists believe in the ability of prophecy, not only to foresee what is to come but also to guide us to be in the present.

-William Dewey is a curatorial fellow at the Rubin Museum.
-He recently completed a PhD in Tibetan Buddhism from the University of California, Santa Barbara, and spent a year teaching at the Rangjung Yeshe Institute in Kathmandu.
+William Dewey was formerly a curatorial fellow at the Rubin Museum.
+He completed a PhD in Tibetan Buddhism from the University of California, Santa Barbara, and spent a year teaching at the Rangjung Yeshe Institute in Kathmandu.